-Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about balancing equations and conservation of mass (GCSE and Key Stage 3)
+Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about balancing equations, conservation of mass and writing chemical equations.
+(GCSE and Key Stage 3)

 Conservation of mass

 Key Stage 3 activity on conservation of mass Students use a formative multiple choice question to explore their thinking of conservation of mass following a demonstration.
 Students then consider why some reactions appear not to support the law of conservation.
 (PDF)

 Key Stage 3 worksheet on chemical formula.
 This activity is to check that students understand what a chemical formula means.
 Do they know the difference between Cl, 2Cl and Cl2?
 So often students get to age 16 and don’t understand the language of chemistry which makes learning more rewarding concepts much harder.
 (PDF)

 How to balance chemical equations